msucloudfellowship/msucloudfellowship.github.io/docs/projects.md

 **Q. Do I have to use services that we've covered in the sessions?**

 A. Cloud companies provide many amazing services, and you are not limited to what we've talked about in the sessions.
-In addition we don't require you to do hard computation or services.
+In addition we don't require you to use "computation" based services alone .
 If you are interested in using some other service, please contact us and we may find useful resources or connect you with a colleague who has used the service in mind.

 **Q. Are there constraints on the things I want do with my project?
 Can I do whatever I want?**

-A.  Our goal is to facilitate your education and advancing your research program as it relates to cloud computing.
-This is a large topic  If you use the fellowship to develop only a small system to show what's possible or not possible, even on public data, that uses cloud computing, that is an acceptable project.
+A.  Our goal is to facilitate your education and advancing your research program as it relates to cloud computing, and that is a very broad goal.
+If you use the fellowship to develop only a small system to show what's possible or not possible, even on public data, that uses cloud computing, that is an acceptable project.

 **Q. I want to make a web site or application for my project, can I use a VM?  how do I do that?**